 “If we were to look over the whole world to find out the country most richly endowed with all the wealth, power and beauty that nature can bestow-in some parts a very paradise on earth-I should point to India”. ~ Max Mueller

 What Max Mueller said is indeed true.
+Planning a trip to India is always fun and being full of options it is also challenging.
+India's itinerary planner helps you to come over this challenge and create a perfect itinerary.
 Crowned by the Himalayas on top and vast seas surrounding its peninsula, India is quite distinct on the world map.
-With such astonishing diversity, fromsnow dusted mountains to sun-washed beaches, tranquil temples to frenetic bazaars, lantern-lit villages to software-supreme cities – it’s hardly surprising that this country has been dubbed the world’s most multidimensional.
+With such astonishing diversity, from snow-dusted mountains to sun-washed beaches, tranquil temples to frenetic bazaars, lantern-lit villages to software-supreme cities – it’s hardly surprising that this country has been dubbed the world’s most multidimensional.

-So a trip to India is a must-do for every traveler torevel with the crowds on the beaches of Goa, learnt the Golden Triangle route, photograph the terrain of Leh, experience royalty in Rajasthan, sail the backwaters of Kerala, and played with snow in Manali and discover a different side of India.
+So a trip to India is a must-do for every traveler to revel with the crowds on the beaches of Goa, learned the Golden Triangle route, photograph the terrain of Leh, experience royalty in Rajasthan, sail the backwaters of Kerala, and played with snow in Manali and discover a different side of India.